Oklahoma Senate Bill 1100: Stages

 Bergstrom filed the bill on October 20, 2021, before the second session of the 58th Oklahoma Legislature convened in February 2022.
 It was found to have no fiscal considerations to the state.

 SB 1100 had its first reading in the Oklahoma Senate on 7 February 2022 and its second reading the next day, when it was referred to the Senate Health and Human Services Committee.
-On 28 February, the Committee voted 7-3 to recommend that the Senate pass SB 1100; Julie Daniels, Jessica Garvin, Adam Pugh, Frank Simpson, Rob Standridge, John Haste and Paul Rosino voted for the recommendation, and Jo Anna Dossett, Carri Hicks and George E. Young voted against it.
+On 28 February, the Committee voted 7–3 to recommend that the Senate pass SB 1100; Julie Daniels, Jessica Garvin, Adam Pugh, Frank Simpson, Rob Standridge, John Haste and Paul Rosino voted for the recommendation, and Jo Anna Dossett, Carri Hicks and George E. Young voted against it.
 On 24 March, the Senate passed SB 1100 with 38 'ayes' and 7 'nays'.

-On April 6, the bill was passed by the House Public Health Committee by a 7-1 vote; Sherrie Conley, Toni Hasenbeck, Dell Kerbs, Carl Newton, Cynthia Roe, Marilyn Stark and Wendi Stearman vote for it, and only Ajay Pittman voting against.
-The House passed the bill on April 21 by 75-16.
+On April 6, the bill was passed by the House Public Health Committee by a 7–1 vote; Sherrie Conley, Toni Hasenbeck, Dell Kerbs, Carl Newton, Cynthia Roe, Marilyn Stark and Wendi Stearman voted for it, and only Ajay Pittman voted against.
+The House passed the bill on April 21 by 75–16.
 The Oklahoma Democratic Party accused Republican state legislators of "hateful rhetoric" and personal attacks on Mauree Turner during House debates on the bill.
 Turner, the representative for Oklahoma's 88th House district, is the first non-binary person elected to a state legislature.

 SB 1100 was sent to Governor Kevin Stitt on 25 April and signed the next day.